m4c0/be-cpu/README.md

 The whole design currently fits in a 4x3.4cm board.
 You can buy one for yourself at [OSHPark](https://oshpark.com/shared_projects/r4cIYBAv).

+Improvements for the next revision:

+* Add a OSH stamp to the back silk
+* Increase the LED resistor (currently at 220), because the LED is annoyingly bright now
+* Increase the push button debounce time (it works, but it feels faster than it should)
+* Find more SMD-friendly button, switch and trimpot
+* Flip the design.
+The pin header is on top, so all text is upside-down and it drives me nuts

 #### Register

 The version 0.1 of that module contain these from the original design (shown in [this video](https://www.youtube.com/watch?v=CiMaWbz_6E8)):